techoopsie/oopsie-docs/_docs/sdks/javascript-sdk.md

 let params = {
     eid: 'f89028c3-7d02-4ce8-8bd4-1d88b51aa461'
 };
-myResource.get().withParams(params).execute(cb);
+// Gets data from primary view of the resource myResource.get().withParams(params).execute(cb);

-// To get data in a View you can specify which View to use. myResource.get().byView('MyView').withParams(params).execute(cb);
+// To get data in for a specific view. myResource.get().byView('MyView').withParams(params).execute(cb);

 // If you want to change the limit, defaults to 100.
 Can be 0 to 1000. myResource.get().limit(100).execute(cb);

-// When relations exists you can expand them myResource.get().expandRelations().execute(cb);

 // You can also add all of the methods after get() in different order and use the ones you need. myResource.get().withParams(params).byView('MyView').limit(100).expandRelations().execute(cb);